 When Tableau added Quick LODs in its most recent release, I’ll admit I was … confused.
 I didn’t see the value to the feature right away.
 In fact, I was initially a little worried.
 Level of detail calculations are one of the trickier things to wrap your head around in the world of Tableau.
 Making these calculations simpler, and more accessible, made me worried that LODs would become widely misused and widely misunderstood.
 When teaching LOD in intermediate Desktop courses, I typically spend about two hours walking talking through the concept, using multiple examples.
 So, the idea that this could be simplified to just a simple “drag-and-drop” worried me.
 And it still does.
 But the more I thought on this new capability, the more I realized what it could grow into.

 As of 2021.1, Quick LODs allow you to select one dimension and one measure, right-click, and choose Create LOD Calculation.
 You can also drag and drop one onto the other while holding control.
 But I’m going to focus on the right-click method because that’s where I think the future of Quick LODs lay.
 Currently, this feature is limited to one dimension and one measure.
-However, if you could select more than one measure but multiple dimensions, this feature could become a game changer:
+However, if you could select a single measure and multiple dimensions, this feature could become a game changer:

 Let me explain why using a generic example.